manojjahgirdar/wml-migration-to-v4/README.md

 client.set.default_space(space_id)
 ```

-## 4. Specifying metadata for the model
+## 4. Specifying metadata for storing the model

 #### **OLD**: `RUNTIME_UID` was being used to specify the runtime of a model in v3 / v4 beta.